True, and that is why Spiderman and Superman both push away anyone of the opposite sex with feelings towards them.

 Actually I might have to agree with KNtoran on this one, if I were going to be randomly thrown into a video game world, assuming they wouldn't let me just automatically be powerful and I'd have to level up from scratch, perhaps Elder Scrolls would be one of the more fairest worlds for new comers.

 As long as I could choose my race (Would choose dark elf) I think with my knowledge I should be able to figure my way out if I were dropped into the world at level 1.
 My plan would initially be to find the nearest local mage to help teach me some of the easiest spells, eventually I'd make my way to the best mage academy and use what I learn from there to really become a proper adventurer in the world.
 From that point forward the sky is the limit, I might even go experiment with vampirism just for the hell of it.

 Skyrim, no doubt about it.
 Assassins Creed would be a close second.i love Skyrim, just like all the Elder Scrolls games.
 The open world sandbox world is immersive and rich in content.

-We break from If You Could Play A Video Game In Real Life to share scoop from way back when:
+We rest If You Could Play A Video Game In Real Life to share a message from past times: